john30/ebusd-esp/README.md

 the right serial device like /dev/ttyUSB0 under Linux, and replacing ebus-v3_d1mini.bin with the right filename for your board):
 `esptool -cp COM4 -bm dio -cd nodemcu -cb 921600 -ce -cf ebus-v3_d1mini.bin`

+***Note for ESP32 image:***
+For the ESP32 image, the first flashing of a blank or otherwise differently flashed device has to be done with the image having "-factory" as suffix in the name, e.g. [ebus-v3_lolin32_factory.bin](dist/ebus-v3_lolin32_factory.bin).
+This contains all relevant parts to get the device up and running.

 ## Configuration